 However as long as the individual would have recovered from the medical condition, the pool owner still is liable for the negligence because the failure to rescue is ultimately responsible for the death.

 Owners of private pools may be held liable for injuries or drowning in the pool if the pool was not maintained in a safe manner or if they failed to supervise someone who was an inexperienced swimmer if the homeowner knew, or should have known, the swimmer was inexperienced.
 In this case, the injured person would typically bring a claim against the homeowner’s insurance policy.

-The experienced attorneys at Patterson Legal Group, LC are able to answer any questions regarding a drowning or a water related injury.
-They have handled numerous drowning cases and are here to help in any way they can.
+The experienced attorneys at Patterson Legal Group are able to answer any questions regarding a drowning or a water-related injury.
+We have handled numerous drowning cases and are here to help in any way we can.

 Our team is available 24 hours a day, 7 days a week to help you find the medical assistance you need and get started on a case that can make sure you get the highest compensation possible.
 Give us a call at 888-687-2400 or connect with us online through LiveChat.

 The information on this blog is for informational purposes only.
 It is not meant to serve as legal advice for an individual case or situation.
 This information is not intended to create an attorney-client relationship nor does viewing this material constitute an attorney-client relationship.